Dunn Loring Swim Club

 j.
 Pavilion Fee.
 The fee to reserve the pavilion for a party is $25.

 k.
 Inactive Fees.
-The annual fee for inactive Members who wish to retain their membership is $50 per season.
-I A written request to be placed on inactive status, with the fee enclosed, must be submitted to the Board by April 1st.
+The annual fee for inactive Members who wish to retain their membership is $100 per season.
+A written request to be placed on inactive status, with the fee enclosed, must be submitted to the Club by April 1st.
 A late fee of $40 will be charged for Inactive fees postmarked after April 4th.
+The slots of members choosing inactive status are offered as a Summer Rental to waitlist candidates.
+Their membership is retained but they may not access the facilities for the current season or change their status back to Active until the next season.
+Members may not designate which waitlist candidate receives the offer.

 l.
 Redemption of Membership.
 Memberships are not transferable except that Members who are homeowners in Dunn Loring Wood or Stonewall Manor have the option of offering their DLSC Membership in connection with a home sale.
 Memberships generally may be redeemed at the original fee paid unless there are any delinquent dues or fees.
 (Ref: Bylaws, Articles III).
 Redemption may be deferred if the Board determines by a majority that deferral of all redemptions is necessary to meet the financial needs of the Dunn Loring Swim Club.
 (Bylaws, Article III, Section 6).
 A written redemption request must be submitted to the Board by March 15 to avoid payment of dues (or to receive a full refund of current dues paid).
 If a request is postmarked after March 18 and dues were not paid or were paid late, a $40 late fee (if not already paid) will be subtracted from the redemption.
 If dues are not paid by May 4, the Member is placed on “involuntary inactive” status and deemed “inactive” for that season and assessed a $150 “involuntary inactive” fee.